davidaustinm/prefigure/README.md

 # PreFigure

 PreFigure is a Python package for authoring mathematical diagrams.
-Following the [PreTeXt](https://pretextbook.org/) paradigm, an author creates an XML description of a diagram that PreFigure converts into an image file suitable for including in a text document.
+Following the [PreTeXt](https://pretextbook.org/) paradigm, an author writes an XML description of a diagram that PreFigure converts into an image file suitable for including in a text document.
 By default, PreFigure will create an SVG image that can be included in, say, an HTML document.
 However, PreFigure prioritizes the creation of accessible diagrams so that annotations can be added that enable a screen reader to easily navigate the diagram.
 Tactile diagrams can also be created from the same XML source.

+PreFigure diagrams can now be authored inside a PreTeXt document.
 More information, including detailed documentation, is available from the [PreFigure homepage](https://prefigure.org).

 ## Using PreFigure